tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/3-new_art_new_life-3b-PART_1-equilibrium_in_art_and_life.md

 #### It Looks Too Easy!

 - Image: images/Piet_Mondrian-1930-Composition_II_in_Red_Blue_and_Yellow.jpg
-- Title and Attribution: Composition II in Red Blue and Yellow - By Piet Mondrian, 1930.
+- Title and Attribution: Composition II in Red Blue and Yellow, by Piet Mondrian, 1930.
 - Link: [Public Domain](https://commons.wikimedia.org/w/index.php?curid=37642803).

 When I learned about Piet Mondrian, I immediately thought "a computer could do this."